 The Enterprise tenant admin revoke the Enterprise tenant admin role from aEntUser1 user.

 Verify that aEntUser1 now only have the free user role.
+(The user has been disappeared.)

 Verify that emails about this change are sent to all Enterprise tenant admin users and aEntUser1.

 Two Enterprise tenant admins cannot at the same time remove each other’s the admin user role.
+(Fail.
+Same as TC 2.18)

 Requirement document reference: Section 5.3.2